 At the end of her studies, she opened FLUX Design Studio specialising in visual marketing.
 She designed DVD’s, animations, websites & annual reports for councils, NFPs & SMB’s.
 She also taught graphic & web design at a number of tertiary institutions.
 The businesses portfolio grew & expanded.
 Meanwhile she continued to invest in learning new skills.

 Fast forward to 2015.
 Facebook has become a business resource where many start-ups ask for marketing & design advise only to be cut down by so called professionals for their “ignorance & lack of professionalism”.
 It’s after seeing this happen far too often that, with years of experience & a wealth of knowledge under her belt, Jinny has decided to take her teaching online, educating & empowering women entrepreneurs to take control of their visual identity & marketing.
-She has big plans for Enterprise by Design which will offer education & information in the form of blog articles, eBooks, resources, eCourses & a membership community (late 2018).
+She has big plans for Enterprise by Design which will offer education & information in the form of blog articles, eBooks, resources, eCourses & a membership community (early 2020).

 What more can we say but … watch this space!